lhcb/first-analysis-steps/decay-tree-fitter.md

 TupleDstToD0pi_D0ToKpi->cd()
 DecayTree->StartViewer()
 ```
-Plotting the raw mass of the D* (without the fit) `Dstar_MM` you should see a broad signal around 2 GeV:
+Plotting the raw mass of the D* (without the fit) `Dstar_M` you should see a broad signal around 2 GeV:

 <img src="./img/DstarRaw.png" alt="Dstar raw" style="width: 500px;"/>

+> ## Which mass variable to use {.callout}
+> In many ntuples you also find a mass variable called `_MM`.
+This confusingly refers to measured mass.
+However, it is usually better to use `_M`. `_MM` is the sum of the 4-momenta of the final state particles at the fitted vertex position, but not the result of the actual vertex fit.

 Now let us look at the refitted mass of the D*, with the D0 constrained to its nominal mass.
 It is stored in the variable `Dstar_ConsD_M`.
 If you plot this you will note that some values are unphysical.
 So, let's restrict the range we look at to something that makes sense.